Bhuvaneshmaker/ATM-MACHINE-if-else-Nested-if-/README.md

        v) Exit

 2) Only python with the conditional of nested if-else used here
-3) By selecting og give number the code should run properly
+3) By selecting of give number the code should run properly